 Total solar eclipses gave earlier astronomers a chance to view and study layers of the sun which are normally obscured by the much brighter layer known as the photosphere.
 The pictures I took (above) show the outer layer of the sun known as the corona.
 Modern tools now let astronomers study these upper layers of the sun anytime.

-Don't worry, if you missed the eclipse across the US on August 21, 2017, you can always catch another one.
+Don't worry, if you missed the eclipse across the US on April 8, 2024, you can always catch another one.
 Click here to see where some future total solar eclipses can be seen from.
 In most cases, you will have to travel quite a bit to catch a total solar eclipse.
+The next ones to cross the contiguous US will be in 2044 and 2045 (I will not likely be around).
 Below are some maps which show future total solar eclipses visible from North America.
 The blue areas are known as the eclipse path or "path of totality".
 It represents the places the umbra will sweep across the surface.
-I was in Oregon on August 21, 2017 .... just east of the Cascade Mountains (which is a desert area and least likely to be cloudy).
-You will notice that the next total solar eclipse visible in North America occurs on April 8, 2024.
-Please make a point of being somewhere on this path which moves from Texas to Maine.
 Really lazy?
 Then just wait until September 14, 2099 and you can witness a total solar eclipse in Milwaukee.

 Eclipse Predictions by Fred Espenak, NASA/GSFC